samirahmed/Iris-Voice-Automation/readme.md

 After doing this you have all the necessary files for building.

 Suggested to use the eclipse IDE and build.xml file to build and run

+## Binary or Executable File

+To get the latest binary / Executable file [Version 0.1]

+- Download this [iris.zip] file
+- Extract the zip
+- Run the iris_0.1.jar file with the following command

+	java -jar iris_0.1.jar

 ## License Information